thycotic/dsv-docs/product/cli-primer/index.md

 Passing JSON as a parameter remains practical only as long as the JSON remains short.
 Instead of passing JSON as a parameter, you can pass it as a file, using the @ prefix to specify the path to the file.

-For instance, here the command is to create a secret using a local file named secret.json.
+For instance, here the command is to create a Secret using a local file named secret.json.
 The examples show the minor variations among operating systems and shells.

 ```bash
 thy secret create --path example/bash-json --data @secret.json